 The second dish that we did was based on Jeremy Pang’s recipes I found on BBC Good Food: oven roasted char siu (BBQ-ed pork belly) with pickled carrots and mooli.
 Continue reading “Char Siu with Pickled Carrot and Mooli”

-I was looking for a ragu bolognese in Tom Kerridge’s cookbook Best Ever Dishes and found this interesting lasagna recipe.
+I was looking for a ragu bolognese in Tom Kerridge’s cookbook Best Ever Dishes and found this very interesting lasagna recipe.
 Continue reading “Lasagna by Tom Kerridge”

 A classic American-Italian dish.

-An easy Italian style lentil soup that is packed with flavour due to ‘gremolata’: a mixture of parsley, lemon zest, garlic and olive oil.
+An easy Italian style lentil soup that is packed with flavor due to ‘gremolata’: a mixture of parsley, lemon zest, garlic, and olive oil.

 I came across the recipe for these “Marvellous Meatballs” over at Sweet and Savory Bite a couple of months ago.
 Continue reading “Spaghetti Marinara with Oven-baked Meatballs”

 Inspired by the delicious Gnocchi Alla Sorrentina I had in Fuerteventura, I had another go at a big batch of ragu bolognese.
 Continue reading “Marcella Hazan’s Ragu Bolognese”